Christine de Pizan

 city of Courtrai

-Poor Odo, or Eudes, was Constance and Robert's fourth son (born in 1013)--he lived until 1055, but he died without title or lands or marriage or anything . . .
+Poor Odo, or Eudes, was Constance and Robert's fourth son (born c.
+1013)--he lived until 1057/9, but he died without title or lands or marriage or anything . . .
 The nineteenth-century historian Chrétien Pfister claims that Odo, having received nothing from his father, knew that he would have to succeed on his own (il fallait, lui aussi, se soulever).
 And so in 1037 he joined Odo II, count of Blois (yes, that Odo, Bertha of Burgundy's son) and went to war against his brother, King Henry.
 He was defeated and imprisoned in Orléans.
 When he was freed, he still had nothing, so he wound up fighting once more, this time with Henry, when the king invaded Normandy, but once again he wound up on the losing side when Henry was defeated in 1054 at the battle of Mortemer.
 Pfister ends his brief summary of Odo's life by an account of his sacking and pillaging of some small villages.
 Odo supposedly took the food stores he found to a church, ordering that a banquet be prepared for him.
 But, Pfister claims, St. Benedict had his revenge--the night after he stuffed himself full of stolen food, Odo died.
 Yikes.

 Thursday, July 11, 2024